 Apart from full-length ballets like

 , his seven symphonies, at least twenty concertante works, and music such as

 The Chagall Windows

 for orchestra place him at the centre of the repertoire.
-His output of chamber music, including seven string quartets and numerous quintets and trios, is equally outstanding, and he has made a major contribution to the field of piano music.
-McCabe’s mature style is characterised by a dramatic post-tonalism, and vivid orchestrations, combined with both accessibility and integrity.
+His output of chamber music, including seven string quartets and numerous quintets and trios, is equally outstanding, and he made a major contribution to the field of piano music.
+McCabe’s mature style was characterised by a dramatic post-tonalism, and vivid orchestrations, combined with both accessibility and integrity.